 As anybody reading the headlines knows, USB flash drives, along with CD/DVD optical disks are getting lost, misplaced or stolen every day.
-These devices often contain sensitive data not secured by accepted practices like password-protected
+These devices often contain sensitive data not secured by accepted practices like password-protected encryption.

 Even if no actual harm comes from the mislaid data, the mere fact that unsecured data has been put at risk can lead to substantial fines and penalties.
 And these dangers and penalties apply to companies of all sizes, even small-midsized businesses (SMBs) that may not have the IT resources to devote to complex security measures.